HamzaElshafie/CUDA_Kernels/convolutions/2d_conv.md

 N[y + j, x + i] \cdot f[j + r_y, i + r_x]
 $$

+**(Honestly, don'f focus too much on the equation you already know what it means conceptually)

 In Fig. 7.4 we use a $5 \times 5$ filter for simplicity; that is, $r_y = 2$ and $r_x = 2$.
 In general, the filter does not have to be, but is typically, a square array.

 To generate an output element, we take the subarray whose centre is at the corresponding location in the input array `N`.
 We then perform pairwise multiplication between elements of the filter array and those of the image array.
 For our example the result is shown as the $5 \times 5$ product array below `N` and `P` in Fig. 7.4.
 The value of the output element is the sum of all elements of the product array.